lammps/lammps/doc/src/compute_pair_local.rst

 commands.

 The value *dist* is the distance between the pair of atoms.
+The values *dx*, *dy*, and *dz* are the xyz components of the *distance* between the pair of atoms.
+This value can be inconsistent due to changing interactions and neighbor list orders.

 The value *eng* is the interaction energy for the pair of atoms.